 To recognise the breadth of innovation in the chemical sector, ICIS Innovation Awards are given in four categories, as detailed below.

-ICIS selects an overall winner each year, chosen from the winners in the four categories.
-This Award will be presented by BASF, as lead sponsor of the ICIS Innovation Awards 2018.
+As well as a winner in each category, ICIS selects an overall winner each year, chosen from the four category winners.
+This Award will be presented by BASF, as lead sponsor of the ICIS Innovation Awards 2019.

 The Best Process Innovation category gives entrants a chance to show how innovative they are in the fundamental areas of new process development and process improvement – vital areas of innovation underlying better use of energy and raw materials, improved economics, safer performance and lower environmental impact.